-The following chart sets out our shareholding structure and business segments prior to the Global Offering:
+The following chart sets out our shareholding structure and business segments prior to the [REDACTED]:

-Immediately After the Global Offering
+Immediately After the [REDACTED]

-Assuming there is no change in the respective shareholding of the following shareholders after the Latest Practicable Date, our corporate structure immediately after completion of the Global Offering (without taking into account any H Shares which may be issued or transferred pursuant to the exercise of the Over-allotment Option) would be as follows:
+Assuming there is no change in the respective shareholding of the following shareholders after the Latest Practicable Date, our corporate structure immediately after completion of the [REDACTED] (without taking into account any H Shares which may be issued or transferred pursuant to the exercise of the Over-allotment Option) would be as follows:

-The following chart sets out our two major business segments and operating structure immediately after completion of the Global Offering.
+The following chart sets out our two major business segments and operating structure immediately after completion of the [REDACTED].

 (1) The predecessor of Exploration Institute was the Exploration and Survey Office of Beijing Urban Construction Engineering Design Institute, which was incorporated as an enterprise owned by the whole people and commenced business on 10 January 1990 with a registered capital of RMB1.3 million, and was converted into a limited liability company on 25 December 2000.
 In April 2005, our predecessor, Beijing Urban Construction Design & Research Institute Co., Ltd., acquired from BUCG 55.964% equity interest in Exploration Institute.
-In June and December 2012, our predecessor, Beijing Urban Construction Design & Research Institute Co., Ltd., acquired from the Employee Shareholding Committee of Exploration Institute and Beijing Anyong Prince Equity Brokerage Co., Ltd. (北京安永普潤產權經紀有限公司) 39.036% and 5% equity interests in Exploration Institute at a consideration of approximately RMB24.13 million and at a consideration which should not be higher than RMB6.77 per share, based on the valuation results of Exploration Institute as at 31 March 2012, respectively.
-After the acquisitions, our Company holds 100% equity interests in Exploration Institute.
+In June and December 2012, our predecessor, Beijing Urban Construction Design & Research Institute Co., Ltd., acquired from the Employee Shareholding Committee of Exploration Institute and Beijing Anyong Prince Equity Brokerage Co., Ltd. (北京安永普潤產權經紀有限公司) 39.036% and 5% equity interests in Exploration Institute at a consideration of approximately RMB24.13 million and at a consideration which should not be higher than RMB6.77 per share, based on the valuation results of Exploration Institute.
 In August 2012, the registered capital of Exploration Institute increased from RMB8,300,000 to RMB30,000,000 following the conversion of the surplus reserve and undistributed profit into registered capital.
 Exploration Institute's business scope comprises, among other things,